XGEN Reporting – User Guide

 Note: For large data sets and long time periods queries can take considerable time, if they run for more than 60 seconds, it will be terminated.
 A dialog will open to create a temporary report from the query to be generated once over night and emailed to the selected recipients.
 It is recommended that for ad-hoc queries and when building or modifying, shorter time periods are selected.

 - SELECT GROUPS: refine the results to a specific user group.
 If no selection is made, then results will return all user groups’ activity.
 Note: Queries do not need to be saved with group conditions as the scheduling of reports will define the results delivered.
-Also some data sources do not have options to filter by group. e.g. Email Monitoring or Threat Management.
+Some data sources do not recognise groups. e.g. Email Monitoring or Threat Management.

 - TIMEFRAME: refine data to specific periods, options available from hours, last week, current month, quarters and all of time.
 All of time is limited to each data source maximum record age.
 Use ‘Other’ option where specific dates can be entered.
 Note: Queries do not necessarily need to be saved with time conditions as the scheduling of reports will define the timeframe delivered.